-Fortunately, many major businesses allow employees to bring their dogs to work, with some offering extra perks like pet insurance and puppy parental leave.
+Fortunately, many major businesses allow employees to bring their dogs to work all the time, not just on one particular day.
+Some even offer extra perks like pet insurance and puppy parental leave.
 Here are 20 companies where you can spend more time with your pup.

 If you work at Amazon’s Seattle headquarters, chances are you’ll run into at least one dog a day — there are up to 6,000 pups on the campus at any given time.
 The tradition first started in the early days of Amazon.com, when a husband-and-wife team would regularly bring their Welsh corgi, Rufus, to work with them.
 Rufus became a true member of the Amazon team, and his memory is still honored today, with photos of him around campus and even a building named after him.

 Ben & Jerry’s has a regular crew of “K9-5ers” that join their owners at work every day.

 “Members of the K9 crew start their day with a pup-friendly treat at the reception desk, and enjoy plenty of pets, cuddles and walks throughout the day,” said the ice cream company on its website.